-"John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world" (John 1:29).
+"John saw Jesus coming toward him, and said, Behold!
+The Lamb of God who takes away the sin of the world!"
+(John 1:29).

 Gospel Caterpillar Magnet

 Follow the steps below to make this special caterpillar, then use it to share the gospel of how Jesus came to be the Savior of the world!